 The financial model of a life plan community consists of paying a one-time, upfront entry fee, plus an ongoing monthly service fee.
 Typically, a community will offer entry fee options with varying levels of refundability, and some communities offer rental options with no upfront entry fee, but a higher monthly service fee.
 Here’s how it works:

-At a not-for-profit retirement community like Bishop Spencer Place, the entry fee is invested back into the community for items such as community improvements, enhancements, and technological advances.
+At a nonprofit retirement community like Bishop Spencer Place, the entry fee is invested back into the community for items such as community improvements, enhancements, and technological advances.
 Portions of the entry fee are invested to finance future entry fee refunds, as well.

 Monthly Service Fee

 The monthly service fee is used to fund the resident’s living expenses in the apartment home.
 At Bishop Spencer Place, this includes:

 - All utilities (except telephone), including cable TV and Google Fiber internet

 - Weekly housekeeping and scheduled bed linen laundry service

 - Interior and exterior maintenance